 To continue advancing its mission, University of Nebraska Medical Center built two new facilities that provided the most cutting-edge technology, with a dynamic architectural design, to attract internationally recognized researchers.

-The UNMC Durham Research Center I is a 289,000 square-foot, state-of-the art research facility on the west end of the UNMC campus.
-The building is 10 levels tall, with 8 levels above ground and two levels below.
-The facility includes 116 research laboratories, 47 tissue culture rooms, 20 instrument rooms, 7 walk-in cold rooms, 18 freezer rooms, 7 dark rooms, 4 imaging rooms, two Biosafety Level 3 (BL3) laboratory suites.
-It also includes a 319-seat auditorium, 3 classrooms, 12 conference/seminar rooms, a computer laboratory, and public spaces.
+In 2004, we constructed Durham Research Center I as a 289,000 square foot, 10 levels tall building.
+There were 116 research laboratories, 47 tissue culture rooms, 20 instrument rooms, 7 walk-in cold rooms, 18 freezer rooms, 7 dark rooms, 4 imaging rooms, and 2 Biosafety Level 3 laboratory suites.
+It also included a 319-seat auditorium, classrooms, conference/seminar rooms, computer laboratory, and public spaces.

-Due to the nature of the experiments conducted within the building, it is critical that vibrations be kept at an absolute minimum.
-For this reason, the facility was constructed of cast-in-place concrete rather than structural steel.
-Hawkins mitigated vibrations in several ways, including the construction of a reinforced concrete wide-module joist framing system, and installing custom-designed air handling ductwork in mechanical rooms built with protective walls and floors.
+It was critical to keep vibrations at an absolute minimum for both buildings, so the facilities were constructed of cast-in-place concrete rather than structural steel.
+We mitigated vibrations by constructing a reinforced concrete wide-module joist framing system and installing custom-designed air handling ductwork with protective walls and floors.
 The structure is all cast-in-place concrete with brick, aluminum curtain wall and precast concrete on the exterior.